Indonesian Explorer

 DAY 9 MISOOL ISLAND

-DAYS 10 & 11 RAJA AMPAT
+DAYS 10 – 11 RAJA AMPAT

 Lapped by stunning turquoise waters, Raja Ampat’s collection of 1,500 tiny, jungle-cloaked islands are among Indonesia’s most beautiful.
 We plan to spend 2 days exploring the bounty of rainbow corals, shoals of multi-coloured fish, intriguing ocean-carved limestone formations and jungles of this tropical paradise of forgotten islands.
 Believed to contain the most biodiverse marine habitat on the planet, the waters surrounding Raja Ampat are home to 600 species of hard coral and 1,200 types of reef fish and make for exceptional snorkelling and Zodiac cruising.
-On land, spotting the brilliant Wilson’s Bird-of-paradise and Red Bird-of-paradise will be high on our agenda here, with early morning visits planned ensuring the very best opportunity for all to see these remarkable birds in their natural habitat and, hopefully, witness their rarely-seen mating dance around their ‘lekking’ trees.
+On land, spotting the brilliant Wilson’s Bird-of-paradise and Red Bird-of-paradise will be high on the agenda here, with early morning visits planned ensuring the very best opportunity for all to see these remarkable birds in their natural habitat and, hopefully, witness their rarely-seen mating dance around their ‘lekking’ trees.
 Other activities could include beachcombing, visiting villages and engaging in cultural exchanges with locals and forest walks.

 DAY 12 MANOKWARI AND ARFAK MOUNTAINS